Maskineri: Critical reception

 The album was received well by the three biggest newspapers in Norway, Aftenposten, VG and Dagbladet, which all gave the album a 5/6 score.
 Most music magazines and websites also followed up with good scores.
 However, Danish music magazine Gaffa gave the album 3/6, saying that the band "has lost their interest and belief in their own abilities".
-Kaizers Orchestra's official website featured an article on how the band feels about the reviewer's reactions to the album.